by Hal Landen

 There are many other examples of consumer retail video businesses.
 Some are quite unusual.
 For example a friend of mine made quite a good living producing vacation videos for passengers aboard a cruise line.
 As much fun as that sounds, he had an inside connection in the business and warns that it’s pretty tough to start such a business without a good connection to a cruise line.

-Others videotape dance recitals, school videos, and the related sports events..
+Others videotape dance recitals and school sports events.
 A very interesting take on the event video business is a business that focuses on large competitions like my friend does.
 He’s had weekends that grossed over $10,000.

 Another mostly consumer business is the transfer business where you transfer videos, films, photos, and slides.
 Believe it or not there are still millions of VHS tapes people want transferred.
 I get boxes of videotapes every week.
 And just recently I transferred 5000 photos with my high speed photo scanner.
 The market for transfers will surprise you.
 Some videographers take this a step further and specialize in producing family histories from photo albums.
 Some of these family history videos cost up to $15,000.

 Special Interest Video Business